BellaTatts/Digital-writing-folio/Week 4.md

 Looked at the Vine and the fish.

 #### Background info:
 For some background context, Hook is a cartoonist and illustrator based in Stockholm, Sweden.
 Her work has appeared in The Believer, The New Yorker.
-Typically, Hook’s work seeks to represent emotional strains of everyday problems in the form of literary stories formatted as comic strips like the nest and Beijing bike.
-There is a reserved quality to her work that provides an interesting contrast to its inherent emotional content this flows onto the colour palate.
-The vine and the fish is no different, but instead of the classic comic it utilises a limited-animation down scrolling comic that compares the "invasive species" like the kudzu vine and the Asian carp to xenophobia and generalized anti-immigration sentiment that was fanned during the Trump administration.
+Typically, Hook’s work seeks to represent emotional strains of everyday problems in the form of literary stories formatted as comic strips, like the Nest and Beijing bike.
+There is a reserved quality to her work that provides an interesting contrast to its inherent emotional content, which flows onto the colour palette.
+The vine and the fish is no different, but instead of the classic comic, it utilises a limited-animation down-scrolling comic that compares the "invasive species" like the kudzu vine and the Asian carp to xenophobia and generalised anti-immigration sentiment that was fanned during the Trump administration.

 #### Problems with Scroll animation:
 This type of animation is linked to the scroll position of a scroll container.
 This means that when you scroll up or down, the linked animation scrubs forward or backward in direct response, thus moving between images and text.
 One of the issues I found in Hooks' work and a problem across most creators using this form of animation is linking the images and text with the scroll motion.
-I found it rather easy to miss images and text if I were to scroll to fast.
+I found it rather easy to miss images and text if I were to scroll too fast.
 I also found that the inclusion of images and sound created extra 'noise.'
-So instead of just focusing on the message of the story, the animation was what had the most impact.
+So, instead of just focusing on the message of the story, the animation was what had the most impact.

 ![Page-1-Panel-5](https://github.com/user-attachments/assets/8c75d68c-e0d9-43e8-acb4-b0b78897cdeb)

 <img width="523" alt="Screen Shot 2025-05-13 at 10 02 54 am" src="https://github.com/user-attachments/assets/6eb3dc1b-a310-4307-a98e-f7a1c340aca1" />

-At the moment, I'm trying to create a GitHub website as doing such a thing will allow me to create the scroll animation effect.
+At the moment, I'm trying to create a GitHub website, as doing such a thing will allow me to create the scroll animation effect.
 I'm using Visual Studio Code, but I am having problems with the website.

 <img width="735" alt="Screen Shot 2025-05-13 at 10 20 22 am" src="https://github.com/user-attachments/assets/ca9da766-2385-46cf-b58d-cab62a98b864" />